Prevent talent from leaving: 6 pitfalls for leaders

 Set aside time and space to think about your own behaviour and choices.
 “Ask someone who does not have anything to do with your business to help you with your problem.
 For example, entrepreneurs who have been in similar situations.
 Ask how they solved the problem.”

 Kodden recommends saving time by limiting meetings to a single group meeting per week.
-In just three years, his company grew to employ 25 people, and they added a layer of management.
-So he decided to get rid of one-on-one meetings.
+In just 3 years, his company grew to employ 25 people, and they added a layer of management.
+So he decided to get rid of one-to-one meetings.
 “In addition to saving time, it also kept everyone informed about everything.
 I was able to prevent office politics, and employees learned from one another’s feedback.”

 4. Helping instead of supporting